cloudmesh/classes/docs/source/i524/technologies.rst

   not on what the author of the Web page claims.

 TechList 1.d:
-  Identify technologies from the Apache project or other Big Data related Web pages and projects that are not yet listed here and add the name and descriptions as well as references and that you find important.
+  Identify technologies from the `Apache Project
+  <https://projects.apache.org/>`_ or other Big Data related Web pages
+  and projects that are not yet listed here.
+Add them at the end of the Technologies page under the :ref:`New Technologies <new-techs>` section, together with a description and appropriate references just like you did for your list of technologies in TechList 1a-1c.
+As part of your paragraph, please suggest a section where you think is best to add the technologies.
+Once the new technologies have been submitted, the AIs will integrate them in the appropriate sections.
+Please, only add new techs to the last section, otherwise it will be easy to introduce conflicts in the file.

 TechList.2:
-  In this hopweork we provide you with additional technologies that you need to compleate They are marked with (2) in the HID assignment.
+  In this hopweork we provide you with additional technologies that you need to compleate They are marked with (2) in the :doc:`HID Assignment page <hids-techs>`.

 TechList.3:
   Identify technologies that are not listed here and add